konveyor/operator/README.md

 `oc edit tackle -n <your-tackle-namespace>`

-## Tackle Storage Requirements
+## Konveyor Storage Requirements

-Tackle requires a total of 5 persistent volumes (PVs) used by different components to successfully deploy, 3 RWO volumes and 2 RWX volumes will be requested via PVCs.
+Konveyor requires a total of 5 persistent volumes (PVs) used by different components to successfully deploy, 3 RWO volumes and 2 RWX volumes will be requested via PVCs.

 Name | Default Size | Access Mode | Description
 --- | --- | --- | ---